As Seen In

 Get your metro and Paris Museum Pass before heading out to explore.
 Not only will you skip the lines and save a ton of time, but the Paris Museum Pass gives you discounts at 60 of the top museums and monuments in and around Paris.
 Explore the Louvre and Versailles, and visit the Arc de Triomphe, the Centre Pompidou, and many others.

-Secret Hidden Gems in Paris for Sightseers
+Secret Hidden Gems in Paris, France for Sightseers

 #1: Paris Statue of Liberty